Ann Piombino - Farm Manager and Educator

 Katie grew up in the Ithaca area, and is raising her own family here.
 For much of her life, Katie's work has centered around food, from working on farms, to managing a large CSA, to working as a chef.
 Katie's work with the Youth Farm Project ties all of these passions together.

-Laura Arias - Farm and Food Justice Educator
+Astrid Castillo - Food and Social Justice Educator

 Christa Nunez - Manager of Fresh Snack Program